gms1/angular-dynaform/README.md

 }
 ```

-* import the form modules for shared components (e.g for mobile and web): import only the 'DynamicFormModule' and do not import the UI specific modules (e.g 'DynamicMaterialFormModule'):
+* in other modules, import only the 'DynamicFormModule' and do not import the UI specific modules (e.g 'DynamicMaterialFormModule'):

 ```typescript
 @NgModule({